Isabelle Garo

-Isabelle Garo (born 5 September 1963), is a French philosopher specialising in the works of Karl Marx.
+Isabelle Garo (born 5 September 1963) is a French philosopher specialising in the works of Karl Marx.

 Biography

 Garo's research focuses on the works of Karl Marx and Friedrich Engels, put in their context and broached from both theoretical and political angles.
 Her work has affected the critical reception of Marx, especially in France, since the 1970s.
 At the same time, her books analyse the Marxist tradition within the scope of contemporary capitalism and its crisis.

-She is president of the Grande Edition Marx et Engels (GEME), a project working on the first complete edition of the writings of Marx and Engels in the French language.
+She is president of the Grande Édition Marx et Engels (GEME), a project working on the first complete edition of the writings of Marx and Engels in the French language.

 In 2012, she announced her support of the Left Front and its candidate, Jean-Luc Mélenchon.
-In November 2015, she signed the "Appeal of the 58": "We will protest during the State of emergency".
+In November 2015, she signed the "Appeal of the 58": "We will protest during the state of emergency".
 Since 2018, she has been a member of the Council of Orientation of the Foundation Copernic.